Grey partridge: Description

-The only major and constant difference between the sexes is the so-called cross of Lorraine on the tertiary coverts of females—these being marked with two transverse bars, as opposed to the one in males.
+Males and females are the same size, and very similar in plumage, though the females tend to be slightly duller, and have a smaller dark belly patch.
+In the hand, the so-called "cross of Lorraine" on the tertiary coverts of females are marked with two transverse bars, as opposed to the one in males.
 These are present after around 16 weeks of age when the birds have moulted into adult plumage.
 Young grey partridges are mostly yellow-brown and lack the distinctive face and underpart markings.
-The song is a harsh, high-pitched kieerr-ik, and when disturbed, like most of the gamebirds, it flies a short distance on rounded wings, often calling rick rick rick as it rises.
+The song is a harsh, high-pitched kieerr-ik.
+When disturbed, like most gamebirds, it flies a short distance on rounded wings, often calling rick rick rick as it rises.

 They are a seed-eating species, but the young in particular take insects as an essential protein supply.
 During the first 10 days of life, the young can only digest insects.
 The parents lead their chicks to the edges of cereal fields, where they can forage for insects.

 Distribution

 Widespread and common throughout much of its range, the grey partridge is evaluated as "of Least Concern" on the IUCN Red List of Threatened Species.
 However, it has suffered a serious decline in the UK, and in 2015 appeared on the "Birds of Conservation Concern" Red List.
-This partridge breeds on farmland across most of Europe and across the western Palearctic as far as southwestern Siberia and has been introduced widely into Canada, United States, South Africa, Australia and New Zealand.
-A popular gamebird in vast areas of North America, it is commonly known as "Hungarian partridge" or just "hun".
-They are also a non-migratory terrestrial species, and form flocks in numbers of up to 30 outside of the breeding season.
+This partridge breeds on farmland across most of Europe and across the western Palearctic as far as southwestern Siberia; it is a non-migratory terrestrial species, and forms flocks of up to 30 outside of the breeding season.

+It has been introduced widely as a gamebird into Canada, United States, South Africa, Australia and New Zealand.
+A popular gamebird in large areas of North America, it is sometimes known there as "Hungarian partridge" or just "hun".

 Status and conservation

-Though common and not threatened, it appears to be declining in numbers in some areas of intensive cultivation such as the United Kingdom, probably due to a loss of breeding habitat and insecticides harming insect numbers, an important food source for the species.
+Though common and not threatened, it is declining in numbers in some areas of intensive cultivation such as the United Kingdom, due to a loss of breeding habitat and insecticides harming insect numbers, an important food source for the species.
 Their numbers have fallen in these areas by as much as 85% in the last 25 years.
 Efforts are being made in the United Kingdom by organizations such as the Game & Wildlife Conservation Trust to halt this decline by creating conservation headlands.

 In 1995, it was nominated a Biodiversity action plan (BAP) species.
 In Ireland, it is now virtually confined to the Lough Boora reserve in County Offaly where a recent conservation project has succeeded in boosting its numbers to around 900, raising hopes that it may be reintroduced to the rest of Ireland.